lorainelab/integrated-genome-browser/README.md

 # Integrated Genome Browser

-The Integrated Genome Browser (IGB, pronounced ig-bee) is a fast, free, and flexible desktop genome browser.
-Originally developed at Affymetrix, IGB is now open source software supported by community developers.
+The Integrated Genome Browser (IGB, pronounced ig-bee) is a fast, free, and highly interactive desktop genome browser ideal for exploring and understanding large-scale data sets from genomics.
+Originally developed at Affymetrix, IGB is now open source software.

-IGB is also a platform for developers to create new visualizations and visual analysis functions for genomics.
+IGB is also an extensible visual analytics platform developers can use to create new interactive visualizations and visual analysis functions.

 To get a copy, clone this repository or download an [IGB installer for your platform](http://bioviz.org/igb/download.html).